Armchair Activist

-On this page, you’ll find opportunities to participate in local and state government from your living room, home office, kitchen, car, or wherever you write letters or emails, or make phone calls.
+Find opportunities to participate in local and state government from your living room, home office, kitchen, car, or wherever you write letters, postcards, emails, or make phone calls.
 When you make your voice heard, it is democracy in action!

-- Chop Wood, Carry Water – a daily actions newsletter from activist Jessica Craven with specific help to take action for democracy and progressive ideas.
-You can also follow her on Twitter and TikTok.
+• Chop Wood, Carry Water – This daily actions newsletter from activist Jessica Craven gives specific steps to take action for democracy and progressive ideas.
+She also has a podcast and posts on TicToc and Facebook.
 Here’s a link to her Activism 101 Document that might get you inspired to take action on a variety of fronts.

-- Hopium Chronicles – by Simon Rosenberg, a 30-year veteran of US politics.
+• Simon Rosenburg – from a 30-year veteran of US politics.
 The blog focuses on strategies to defeat MAGA, telling the Democratic story more effectively, and ensuring freedom and democracy prevail.

-- Letters from an American – from Heather Cox Richardson, a professor of history at Boston College, to chronicle today’s political landscape.
+• Letters from an American – from Heather Cox Richardson, a professor of history at Boston College, to chronicle today’s political landscape.
 She references the past (Constitution, laws, economics and social customs) to explore what it means to be an American today.
-You can also follow her on Facebook.
+She is also on Facebook, BlueSky, and SubStack.

-- A few other organizations that you might want to follow, depending on your interests: ACLU, Progressive Caucus Action Fund, Vote Forward, Daily Kos, Black Lives Matter, People Demanding Action, The States Project, United Today, Stronger Tomorrow, Women’s March, Progressive Democrats of America, and Red Wine & Blue.
-Some of these organizations have local representation, and many have letter writing opportunities and other ways you can get involved.
+• ACLU, Progressive Caucus Action Fund, Vote Forward, Daily Kos, Black Lives Matter, People Demanding Action, The States Project, Women’s March, Progressive Democrats of America Red Wine & Blue are organizations that may have local representation, and many ways you can get involved.

 Choose your own topic and take action!

-Your opinions matter, and your thoughts probably represent more people than you think.
+Your opinions matter, and your thoughts are probably similar to more people than you think.
 We need to have Democratic voices speak out loudly in our area in order to have a healthy two-party democracy.

 You can contact your county Board of Supervisors, School Board members or other elected officials to express your views and concerns.
 A note of thanks is also welcome when they support policies and legislation that helps our community.
 Find your local elected officials on our Current Elected Officials page.